Rick Is 21

-Rick Is 21 is the sixth album by rock and roll and pop idol Rick Nelson, and was released in 1961.
+Rick Is 21 is the sixth studio album by rock and roll and pop idol Rick Nelson, and was released on May 8, 1961, by Imperial Records.

-The album was almost entirely recorded in Los Angeles, California, United States at the famous United Western Recorders studios from February to April, 1961.
+The album was almost entirely recorded in Los Angeles, California, United States at the famous United Western Recorders studios from February to April, 1961. it features songs by Dorsey Burnette, Jerry Fuller, and Dave Burgess.
 Only one song was recorded at Master Recorders studios in Hollywood, California, United States.
-That song was: Do You Know What it Means To Miss New Orleans recorded in February, 1960.
+That song, "Do You Know What it Means To Miss New Orleans", was recorded in February, 1960.

 The album was the first to credit his first name as "Rick"; previous albums were credited to Ricky Nelson.
-Jimmie Haskell was the arranger.
-Ricky Nelson, Ozzie Nelson and Jimmie Haskell as well were the producers.
+Jimmie Haskell was the arranger and Charles "Bud" Dant was the producer.